-Maps of the tap water quality broken down by each county in Croatia can be found here.
+Maps of the tap water quality broken down by each county in Croatia are available here.

-All of the above being said, let’s get real about Croatia’s water situation.
-[Read: Do I need to filter the water in Croatia?]
+All of the above being said, let’s get real about Croatia’s water situation and be grateful for drinking high-quality water.

-Do you filter the tap water in Croatia?
+- Do I need to filter the water in Croatia?

 - GMO (genetically modified organisms) in Croatia

 - How to recycle glass in Croatia

 - How to recycle plastic and metal in Croatia